 Sherford Community Park will provide a new high quality multi-functional green space for the residents of the new community and the surrounding neighbourhoods.
-It will be a minimum of 200ha and will reinforce the eastern boundary for the new community, meets the recreational needs of the new community, mitigate for the impacts of the development, and provide a mechanism for ensuring the new community has a positive impact on the natural environment.
+Any significant changes to the approved boundary will need to be supported by a revised Sherford strategic masterplan as provided for in Policy PLY48.
+It will be a minimum of 200ha and will reinforce the eastern boundary for the new community, meet the recreational needs of the new community, mitigate for the impacts of the development, and provide a mechanism for ensuring the new community has a positive impact on the natural environment.
 The park will achieve this by:

-6. Delivery of significant outdoor formal sports facilities including football, rugby, hockey, cricket, tennis MUGAs and a skatepark.
+- Delivery of significant outdoor formal sports facilities including football, rugby, hockey, cricket, tennis, Multi Use Games Areas (MUGAs) and a skatepark.
 These will be located at the eastern and western edges of the community park.
 They will include supporting infrastructure such as changing rooms and will be designed to fit sensitively into the Park setting.